-The presence of a spur, possibly from injury to the vein endothelium from the arterial pulsations, predisposes to the development of DVT and differentiates this condition from bland DVT.
+The presence of a spur, possibly from injury to the vein endothelium from the arterial pulsations, predisposes to the development of deep vein thrombosis (DVT) and differentiates this condition from bland DVT.

 Cadaveric and CT studies show a prevalence of ~25% in the population 7.
 A predilection for this disorder is seen in young women in their 2nd to 4th decades, usually after prolonged immobilisation or pregnancy.

 Patients can present with unilateral (left) lower extremity oedema and pain.